-As hiring processes become increasingly automated, Sam Randall, Previous Senior Manager, Technology, Financial Services, Robert Walters Singapore, debates about the role recruiters currently play in securing high-potential talent.
+As hiring processes become increasingly automated, how is the role recruiters play in securing high-potential talent changing?

 Over the years there have been a number of changes in the way that companies have been engaging with the market and conducting their hiring.

-When job boards first launched, they were touted as the death of the recruitment agency as companies could go out and find all the talent they needed directly.
-Similarly, when LinkedIn gathered momentum it was touted as the death of the recruitment agency, as companies could go out and find all the talent they needed directly.
+When job boards first launched, people forecast the death of the recruitment agency as companies could go out and find all the talent they needed directly.
+Similarly, when LinkedIn gathered momentum it was touted as the killer of the recruitment agency, as companies could go out and find all the talent they needed directly.

 Now we have Artificial Intelligence (AI) with smart algorithms and the ability to filter huge amounts of information almost instantaneously.
 These systems are also able to analyse results and understand emerging trends.
 This helps them to learn from experiences so they can constantly improve their return search results to meet the success criteria of the search.